Tropidonophis mairii: Geographic range

 Tropidonophis mairii is found in Australia, Indonesia, New Guinea, and Papua New Guinea.

 Habitat

 The preferred natural habitats of Tropidonophis mairii are forest, grassland, and freshwater wetlands, at altitudes from sea level to 50 m.

 Description

 Dorsally, Tropidonophis mairii is olive, brown, or blackish, with small black spots, or with black crossbars anteriorly.
 Ventrally, it is lighter.
 The subcaudals and often also the ventrals are edged with black.
 The dorsal scales are strongly keeled, and arranged in 15 rows at midbody.

 It resembles the Australian venomous rough-scaled snake (Tropidechis carinatus).

 T. mairii rarely grows over 1 m in total length (tail included).

 Behavior

 Tropidonophis mairii is diurnal and nocturnal, arboreal, semi-aquatic, and terrestrial.

 Diet

 Mair's keelback preys mainly on frogs, but also eats small fishes, lizards, and mammals.
-It is one of the few snakes that can eat cane toads (Rhinella marina), up to a certain size, without being harmed.
+It is one of the few Australian snakes that can eat cane toads (Rhinella marina), up to a certain size, without being harmed.